uorocketry/rgs/README.md

 In this repository you may find the:

-> RGS = Rocket Ground Station

-- RGS web application
+- Rocket Ground Station web application
-- RGS server
-- RGS API
+- Docker compose files for running RabbitMQ and InfluxDB

 ## How to run

+> ⚠️ This section is outdated

 The application can be run locally by using the following commands: